Joe Biden Brings Leaders Together to Debate Climate Change and Reducing Gas Emissions | Nature

 The idea of the meeting is to try to build momentum ahead of this year’s United Nations Climate Change Conference, COP26, scheduled for November 1-12.

+“We have to commit to reducing methane gas, 30% reductions below 2020 in 2030.
+This will have the side effect of improving public health and agriculture,” he said.

+Although it is shorter-lived and less abundant than carbon dioxide (CO2), methane (CH₄) is much more powerful in capturing heat and its impact on global warming is more than 80 times greater (than CO2) in the short term.

-Friday’s meeting may focus especially on methane emission control.
-The US and the European Union agree to try to cut methane emissions by about a third by the end of this decade and are pushing other big economies to join them, according to documents seen by Reuters.
+The US and the European Union agree to try to cut gas emissions by about a third by the end of this decade and are pushing other big economies to join them, according to documents seen by Reuters.

-Biden, in his opening speech, spoke about methane: “We have to commit to reducing methane gas, 30% reductions below 2020 by 2030.
-This will have the side effect of improving public health and agriculture.”

-In his opening speech, the American president twice quoted developing countries.
-“We are also committed to helping developing countries that want to improve the environment.
-We have taken steps to improve jobs by abandoning oil and gas wells,” he said.
+- The fight to fight ‘clouds’ of methane so big they can be seen from space

+- The 15 countries that emitted the most CO2 in the last 20 years (and in what position is Brazil)

+This week, the White House announced that Biden hopes to use the leaders’ forum after COP26 to continue pushing for measures to combat climate change.

-President Jair Bolsonaro, from Brazil, does not participate in the meeting, but Alberto Fernández, from Argentina, and Andres Manuel Lopez Obrado, from Mexico, were confirmed.
+President Jair Bolsonaro did not attend the meeting, but Alberto Fernández, from Argentina, and Andrés Manuel Lopez Obrador, from Mexico, were confirmed.

 - Sheikh Hasina from Bangladesh